-XLR, USB, and the classic 3.5mm are your choices, but without a doubt, with an XLR you will get a better quality of sound.
+XLR, USB, and the standard 3.5mm are your choices, but without a doubt, with an XLR, you will get a better quality of sound.
 Our list is dominated with XLR condenser studio-quality microphones.

 Each microphone performs at it’s best depending on the sound source.

 - with heavy bass (kick-drum, bass guitar, etc.)

 If you are looking for dedicated vocal mics, check out our top choices for the best microphones for recording vocals.

 In our list of the best studio mic, you will find condenser type with large diaphragms and with a cardioid polar pattern or multi-pattern.
 If you are looking for a quality microphone under 200 or 300 bucks, then our picks below will totally satisfy you.

 7 BEST STUDIO MICROPHONES FOR RECORDING

 RODE NT1-A is my first quick response for the best studio microphone.
 Perfect for anybody who is starting music production and needs an affordable microphone to record.
 There are many characteristics for consideration, but this mic is a perfect balance and great addition to any recording studio.

 This condenser type of microphone has excellent clarity in the mids and highs and impressive neutral-sounding.
 It also offers a wide dynamic range and a large diaphragm.
 With a frequency response of 20Hz-20kHz, you will be able to record a large variety of instruments and vocals.